abdshomad/slides-ai/prd/07_enhancements.md

 *   **Real-time Collaboration:** Allow multiple users to edit the presentation outline and view slide changes simultaneously, similar to Google Slides or Figma.
 *   **Direct Cloud Integration:** Add options to save and export presentations directly to Google Drive (as Google Slides) or Microsoft OneDrive (as PowerPoint).
 *   **Expanded Image Sourcing:** Integrate directly with royalty-free image APIs like Unsplash and Pexels to provide a wider, more curated selection of high-quality visual assets.

+### Next Enhancement Candidates

+*   **Hide "Editable Outline" section:** The editable outline text area could be hidden by default to simplify the UI, and only shown when requested by the user.
+*   **Visual Content Tone Selection:** Enhance the "Choose a Content Tone" selector with icons or thumbnail previews to better communicate the style of each tone.
+*   **Post-Generation Image Preview:** After the "Crafting your presentation..." process, show a sample gallery of relevant images sourced during the research step.
+*   **Display Expected Number of Slides:** Provide an estimated number of slides that will be generated based on the outline.
+*   **Visual Slide Style Previews:** When changing a slide style, the selection modal should show a visual preview, wireframe, or outline of the layout.
+*   **Hide Export Slide Button:** The individual slide export button could be moved or hidden to streamline the UI.
+*   **Grouped Slide Actions:** All actions on an individual slide should be grouped into a single dropdown action button to reduce clutter.